-Nesa Tousi: I'm one of the frontline workers.
+Nesa: I'm one of the frontline workers.
 I've just witnessed a lot of deaths.

-It's been such a rough year here.
-As a frontline worker, do you feel like the government has been handling this in an urgent enough way?
+It's been such a rough year here, as a frontline worker do you feel like the government has been handling this in an urgent enough way?

 Is there anything else you want people to know about this crisis, as someone who's in the middle of it?

-Just keep connected to community, and for the folks who aren't immediately affected, to do things in their capacity.
+Just keep connected to community, and for the folks that aren't immediately affected, to do things in their capacity.
 Make food for someone, clean their house, shovel their driveway.
 Do the things that seem like menial tasks but can be really hard to do when you can't take care of yourself.

 Audrey Siegl (with Victor Thompson), vigil organizer